 There is no submission portal for recall.
 When a manufacturer makes a decision for recall, it shall immediately submit a Medical Device Recall Form, via paper documents, to the national NMPA and the provincial NMPA where the manufacture locates.

-First, the contracted manufacturer you want to authorize will produce the test samples and clinical samples for domestic company of your side in China, then your domestic company in China will use these samples for test and clinical trial to get the registration certificate, and subsequently, your side will authorize the contracted manufacturer to produce products.
+First, the contracted manufacturer you want to authorize will produce the test samples and clinical samples for the domestic company of your side in China, then your domestic company in China will use these samples for test and clinical trial to get the registration certificate, and subsequently, your side will authorize the contracted manufacturer to produce products.

-In normal case, packing slip is used for shipment, NOT a part of labeling, so it is fine not to be written in Chinese.
+In normal cases, a packing slip is used for shipment, NOT a part of labeling, so it is fine not to be written in Chinese.
 However, the Instructions for Use and label must be in Chinese, according to the Regulation on Instructions for Use and Labels of Medical Devices published in July 2014.

 For domestic manufacturing inspection, the guidelines include: